astronomer/docs/astro/develop-project.md

 :::tip

-When you use the `astro deploy -—dags` command, the `include` folder in the Astro project directory is not deployed with your DAGs and is instead build into the Docker image with your other project files.
+When you use the `astro deploy -—dags` command, the `include` folder in the Astro project directory is not deployed with your DAGs and is instead built into the Docker image with your other project files.

 If you are deploying only DAGs, Astronomer recommends moving the `include` folder into the `dags` directory so that your DAGs can quickly access your utility files.
 See [Deploy DAGs only](deploy-code.md#deploy-dags-only).